 Here we will discuss:

-- and most importantly, what you can do to increase your odds of admission into Princeton
+If you’re ready to discover what you can do to increase your odds of admission into Princeton, read on.

 - Princeton History

 - Princeton University Majors & Identity

 - What Kind Of Student Is Princeton Looking For?